Psychology personal statement

 Posted

-Postgraduate Diplomas (PGDip) and Masters courses in psychology are one of the most popular conversion courses available
+Postgraduate Diplomas (PGDip) and Masters courses in psychology are one of the most popular conversion courses available.
+Take a look at our personal statement example to help with your application

 A personal statement for a psychology conversion course isn't significantly different from an application for any other subject.
 You'll still be expected to discuss your reasons for choosing the course and particular institution, as well as your relevant skills and experience along with your career goals.